mada360/Chrono-Lux/Final Report/Sections/Research.md

 # Research

-There are aspects of my project that my research before and during development influenced my app from what I had initially planned.
+Aspects of my project were influenced by the research collected before and during development, resulting in changes from what was originally planned.

 ## Philips Hue API